 The fall of BlackBerry to Android and iOS has been a well-cited example of failure to adapt in business circles.
-What’s less well documented is its utterly horrific decline in security as well.
-BlackBerry still clings to the perception that it’s a secure product when in reality it’s worse than virtually all of its competitors.
-BlackBerry as a company right now survives almost entirely as a patent troll, by suing companies for ‘infringing’ on old patents it purchased.
-It no longer innovates in any of its products, and all of it’s recent smartphones have been a financial failure.
+What’s less well documented is its decline in security as well.
+BlackBerry still clings to the perception that it’s a secure product, when in reality it has become worse than virtually all of its competitors.
+BlackBerry as a company right now survives mostly as a patent troll, by suing companies for ‘infringing’ on old patents it purchased.
+It no longer innovates, and all of it’s recent smartphones have been a financial failure.
 They no longer even makes their own operating system or hardware, instead contracting it out to third-parties who try to use the BlackBerry name to dupe consumers into buying off-brand Android phones.
 A legion of unscrupulous resellers have taken advantage of its perception of security to sell unwanted inventory to paranoid but ignorant consumers.
-Sometimes tacking on their own insecure homebrewed & un-tested apps as alternatives to messenger systems.
 In truth, these resellers are either purposefully misleading their customers for profit or willfully ignorant of the reality.

 In this article we will be showing how BlackBerry encourages their employees to hand over user data without due legal process, develops products with extremely poor technical security and holds incredible conflicts of interest with their government interest holders.
 In short, there is virtually no reason to trust that BlackBerry as a product or as a company has any ability to protect their users, beyond the facade of using it as a desperate marketing gimmick.

-John Chen, CEO of BlackBerry The reality is that BlackBerry hasn’t cared about their users’ security for a long time, and in fact actively opposes strong encryption.
+John Chen, CEO of BlackBerry The reality is that BlackBerry hasn’t cared about their users’ security for a long time.
+In fact it actively opposes strong encryption.
 This disdain for protecting their users comes from the very top of their executive team.
 BlackBerry CEO John Chen repeatedly criticized Apple in 2015 for not building backdoors into their product when they famously fought FBI court orders.
 Chen, when referring to his customer’s data and government authorities said “if you have the data, you should give it to them”.